bglusman/live_dashboard_history/README.md

 ## Configuration

-Only two pieces of configuration are needed;  First, in each router you wish to expose live_dashboard, follow the normal guidelines for configuration like so:
+Only two pieces of configuration are needed; first, in each router you wish to expose live_dashboard, follow the normal guidelines for configuration like so:

 ```elixir
 live_dashboard "/dashboard",
     metrics: MyAppWeb.Telemetry,
     metrics_history: {LiveDashboardHistory, :metrics_history, [__MODULE__]}
 ```
+(you may also pass in `:env_keys` and/or `:live_socket_path` config if you wish, but `:metrics` and `:metrics_history` are the minimum config that make sense with this library)

 Assuming you only have one router in your Phoenix app (or only one you want to expose LiveDashboard with history in), you can then add config into your `config.exs` like so:
 ```